 Find out when a tenant can legally break a lease in Colorado, when they can’t, and if a landlord is required by Colorado law to make reasonable effort to re-rent.

-Before we address the legally acceptable reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Colorado to end a tenancy in general.
+Before we address the lawful reasons to get out a lease early without penalty, it’s important to understand the notice requirements in Colorado to end a tenancy in general.

-In Colorado, a tenant is not required to provide notice for fixed end date leases, the lease expires on the last day of the lease C.R.S.
-13-40-107-4).
-All of the remaining lease terms require written notice based on their length:
+In Colorado, a tenant is not required to provide notice for fixed end date leases, the lease simply expires on the last day of the lease.
+However, if a tenant wishes to terminate a periodic lease, they must give the following amounts of notice (C.R.S.
+13-40-107-4):

 Conditions for Legally Breaking a Lease in Colorado

-There are a handful of scenarios where a tenant can legally break a lease in Colorado without penalty.
+There are several scenarios where a tenant can legally break a lease in Colorado without penalty.
 We’ll go through each of them below.

 2. Active Military Duty

 The Servicemembers Civil Relief Act (SCRA) helps protect active service members who are relocated due to deployment or permanent change of station.
 The protection begins on the date of entering duty and ends between 30-90 days after the date of discharge.

 To break a lease in accordance with the relief act, a tenant must:

 - Prove the lease was signed before entering active duty.